thejohnfreeman/cupcake.cmake/README.md

 If [`BUILD_TESTING`][CTest] is `ON`, which it is by default, then the command calls [`add_subdirectory(tests)`][add_subdirectory].

-Individual tests should be added in the `CMakeLists.txt` of the `tests` subdirectory.
+Individual tests should be added in the `CMakeLists.txt` of the `tests/` subdirectory.
 Dependencies that only the tests require should be imported there too.